 If you are not sure about which assessor to use, get recommendations from several veteran homeschoolers who have had assessments done.
 Interview different assessors, asking questions so you can be sure your philosophies of homeschooling mesh.
-Consider going to different assessors on different years for various insights and suggestions.
-You may contact PEACH for a list of qualified assessors who are currently PEACH members or are former PEACH members.
+Consider going to different assessors in different years for various insights and suggestions.

 It is the responsibility of each family to call and evaluate if any given assessor will meet the needs of their family.

 Are there advantages or disadvantages with the academic assessment option?